FourierIndustries-LLP/SSTuino-II/Documentation/SSTuino Evo Tech Details.md

 The ESP32 Module acts as a wireless coprocessor and handles Wi-Fi and Bluetooth connections.
 Given the right tools, it can be modified or "hacked" to behave as if it's the master.
 The design of the ESP32 Module can be traced back to the design of the [Adafruit AirLift breakout board](https://learn.adafruit.com/adafruit-airlift-breakout/downloads)

+### Firmware uploading

+One can upload the firmware using a Serial bypass called `SerialNINAPassthrough`, which passes through the USB serial port to Serial1, which is then manually linked to the ESP32's 5V tolerant serial port (so you just need a jumper cable).

+Flash the firmware using the following command:

+`esptool.py --port /dev/cu.usbmodem14101 --before no_reset --baud 115200 write_flash 0 ~/Downloads/NINA_W102-1.7.4.bin`

 ### Decoupling circuitry

 Decoupling is handled by a 100uF tantalum capacitor and a 0.1uF ceramic capacitor.
 This design is validated with the NodeMCU-32 design.